gcruzgar/un-trdiff/README.md

 # un-trdiff
-Exploration of the United Nations corpus and prediction of translation difficulty
+Exploration of the United Nations corpus and prediction of translation difficulty.
+See [trdiff]((https://github.com/gcruzgar/trdiff) for more information as well as the scripts used to produce the insights shown below.

 ## Things to cover